dotlang/language/doc/RFE.md

 `x := 1.process(_,2).f2(_,5)`
 but dot can be confused with tuple accessor.

-? - can we say that all functions must return something even if Nothing. so all functions can be modelled as `func(I)->O`.
+Y - can we say that all functions must return something even if Nothing. so all functions can be modelled as `func(I)->O`.

-? - Do we still need to return multiple outputs?
+Y - Do we still need to return multiple outputs?
 `return x,y`
 `return {x,y}`
 `x,y := process()`